FlankMe/Aquarium/README.md

 ### Quick Start
 This code was written as an exercise to familiarise myself with PyGame.
-You need to download the 2 files 'aquarium v3.0.py' and 'menu.py' on the same folder.
-Then launch 'aquarium v3.0.py'.
+You need to download the 2 files 'aquarium v3.0.py' and 'menu.py' to the same folder.
+Then, launch 'aquarium v3.0.py'.

 ### Requirements
 You need Pygame.
 I used version 1.9.2a0.